Some children may benefit from the movement of the horse during speech-language therapy sessions.

 Speech Rate, Cadence/Rhythm, and Clarity

-Attention and Task Completion as related to Speech, Language, and Cognitive Concepts
+Attention and Task Completion (for Language and Cognitive Processing)

 The horse's movement also positively affects other areas which can impact speech and language: